 Kennywood Park Retiring 4 Rides

-The sudden removal announcement of these rides will hit hard to amusement park fans as the news comes after the park has already closed for the 2020 season — leaving guests with no closure.
+In a statement, Palace Entertainment’s Chief Operating Officer John Reilly said: “Positioning our support teams in the Steel City better aligns our entire company to create great guest experiences at Kennywood and across our unique portfolio of twenty-one parks and entertainment centers in the United States and Australia.”The sudden removal announcement of these rides will hit hard to amusement park fans as the news comes after the park has already closed for the 2020 season — leaving guests with no closure.
 A similar situation occurred when the former Geauga Lake park in Ohio closed in 2007 and never opened its gates again.
 Fans are still bitter after not being able to get those last rides and photos.

 MORE GREAT VIDEOS!